NethServer/ns8-core/README.md

     PUBLISH traefik0:module.init2 traefik0

 The first PUBLISH pulls the module event definitions.
 The second PUBLISH pulls the service image and runs it.

+To inspect and modify the module start a SSH session.
+SSH is preferred to `su - traefik0` because the latter does not properly initialize the Systemd session environment.

+    # ssh traefik0@localhost
+    # systemctl --user status

+To uninstall the `traefik0` module run

+    # loginctl disable-linger traefik0
+    # userdel -r traefik0